 A completely different situation is, when someone at work gives you pressure: “I really need this from you now!”
 (Sure, what else?)
 And of course, “this” and “now” totally breaks with the chain of events that you had planned for today and basically ruins your day.

 All of this has in common, that someone is acting like a dick towards you.
-And always with good Because there is always a process in the background that needs to be served.
+And always with good reason.
+Because there is always a process in the background that needs to be served.
 Which again is a great excuse to act like a dick.
 Because, who would break this well thought out process?
 Being a dick now has an excuse.